STAR: Decode-Phase Rescheduling for LLM Inference: Decode Rescheduling

 where $\beta_t$ is a time-dependent weighting factor that balances the importance of current state versus predicted future states at time step $t$.
 This formulation ensures that migration decisions consider both immediate and long-term load balancing effects.

 \stitle{Algorithm Design.} The algorithm consists of two main components: \emph{scheduler-side} and \emph{worker-side} functions.
-The scheduler periodically collects pre-simulated state reports from all workers, classifies instances, enumerates candidates, and completes the remaining simulation to select the optimal migration.
+The scheduler periodically collects pre-simulated state reports from all workers, classifies instances, enumerates candidates, and completes the remaining simulation to select the best feasible migration.
 Workers continuously monitor their local state, retrieve prediction results, perform local future state simulation, and proactively report this pre-computed information to the scheduler.
+STAR is a periodic online heuristic that balances execution imbalance, memory safety, and migration overhead.

 Figure~\ref{fig:workflow} illustrates scheduler side workflow for our decode rescheduling architecture, which operates through three distinct phases implemented in Algorithm~\ref{alg:migration_algorithm}: